porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/basic/typography/typography.code.md

 ### Weight

-There are predefined default text weights for copy text.
+There are predefined default text weights for copytext.
 Be aware of using the `thin` variant only with larger text sizes.

 <Playground>
   <template #configurator>